 In this digital environment, 85% of corporate contracts are still printed, signed, and scanned manually.
-The paper-intensive workflow generates huge roadblocks in the effectiveness of your business.
-Plus, it can also hinder client experience.
+This paper-intensive workflow generates huge roadblocks in the effectiveness of your business.
+Plus, it can also hinder the client experience.

 It has been observed that 35% of SMB leaders face problems with incomplete documents or the ones signed by the inappropriate person.

-eSignatures provide small businesses a simple solution for these problems.
-Previously small businesses need to struggle a lot to find answers to their queries.
+eSignatures provide small businesses with a simple solution to these problems.
+Previously small businesses needed to struggle a lot to find answers to their queries.
 Like, are these signatures safe?
 Are they legal across the states in the United States?
-To this, the answer is,
+To do this, the answer is,

 a. eSignatures Have the Same Legal Status Like Physical Signatures

 eSign is federally recognized form of signing.
 ESIGN Act in the U.S. and eIDAS in the E.U. avert denial of legal impact and validity of any electronically signed contract due to its electronic format.

 Today, more than 60 countries all around the globe have embraced eSignature technology that is enforceable and legal in the court of law, as long as the signature process is designed and deployed as per the needs of the law.

 b. eSignatures and Digital Signatures Are Different

 Although these terms are used interchangeably, they are different.
 An eSign platform is equivalent to the digitized version of handwritten signatures.
 Companies leverage it to show their intention to accept and approve the contents of the business contract.